sciZer0/7/v/README.md

 On the Vote Blockchain, there is a special type of account — Protocol&User Controlled Account (PUCA).

-The state of such an account (PUCA) is modified/controlled by the 2 special inbuilt programs — System Program 1 and System Program 2.
+The state of such an account (PUCA) is modified/controlled by the two special inbuilt programs — System Program 1 and System Program 2.

 System Program 1 is a special inbuilt code that modifies/controls the account's state, and is completely the same as Solana's System Program.